Entire home

 Master bedroom with en-suite, dressing room and balcony,

-1 double bedroom and one twin room beside the main bathroom. luxury first floor bathroom with slipper bath.
+1 double bedroom and one twin room beside the main luxury first floor bathroom with slipper bath.

 Second floor, stair on up from the gallery to the cot room.

 All rooms with Wi-Fi, wheelchair access to ground floor and all external areas.
-Extensive front deck with log brazier, barbecue and the beautiful scenery.

-For that break, or reunion, that romantic stay away with lovely walks, evenings by the log fire, big skies and wonderful sunsets, located on the east coast, halfway between Belfast and Dublin.
+For that break or reunion, that romantic stay away with lovely walks, evenings by the log fire, big skies and wonderful sunsets, located on the east coast, halfway between Belfast and Dublin.
 The perfect base for that wonderful holiday and come fill your hearts with Ireland.

 Extensive open plan double height living, under floor heating, wood burning stove and exposed beams.